Ben135892/Lisp-Interpreter/README.md

 # Lisp-Interpreter
-Program that parses and interprets LISP code.
+Write LISP code in the input box and click the evaluate button to run.
 Example input code:
 ```
-(define x 5)
 (define (factorial n)
   (if (= n 1)
     n
     (* n (factorial (- n 1)))))
+(define x 5)
 (factorial x)
 ```
-This code will output 120.
+which will will output 120.
-Can also write code to output the nth fibonacci number like so:
+Can also write code to recursivly calculate the nth fibonacci number like so:
 ```
 (define (fib n)
 (cond ((= n 0) 0)